-However, in some cases personal data may be supplied by third parties (for example another College, or other professionals or authorities working with that individual); or collected from publicly available resources
+However, in some cases personal data may be supplied by third parties (for example another School, employer, or other professionals or authorities working with that individual); or collected from publicly available resources

-Data sharing.
-Occasionally, the College – including its governing board – will need to share personal information relating to its community of staff, pupils and parents with third parties, such as:
+Occasionally, the College – including its Governors – will need to share personal information relating to its community of staff, pupils and parents with third parties, such as:

 Particularly strict rules of access apply in the context of:

-However, a certain amount of any pupil’s SEND, pastoral or safeguarding relevant information may, on occasions, need to be provided to staff more widely in the context of providing the necessary care and education that the pupil requires on a need to know basis.
+However, a certain amount of any pupil’s Special Educational Needs and Disability (SEND), pastoral or safeguarding relevant information may, on occasions, need to be provided to staff more widely in the context of providing the necessary care and education that the pupil requires on a need to know basis.

-Safeguarding data.
-Staff, pupils and parents are reminded that the College is under duties imposed by law and statutory guidance (including Keeping Children Safe in Education or KCSIE) to record and/or report incidents and concerns that arise or which are reported to it, in some cases regardless of whether they are proven, if they meet a certain threshold of seriousness in their nature or regularity.
-This may include file notes on personnel or safeguarding files, and in some cases referrals to relevant authorities such as the LADO or police.
+Staff, pupils and parents are reminded that the College is under duties imposed by law and statutory guidance, including Keeping Children Safe in Education (KCSIE) to record and/or report incidents and concerns that arise or which are reported to it, in some cases regardless of whether they are proven, if they meet a certain threshold of seriousness in their nature or regularity.
+This may include file notes on personnel or safeguarding files, and in some cases referrals to relevant authorities such as the Local Authority or police.

 For further information about this, please view the College’s Safeguarding Policy.

 The College will also record low-level concerns that do not necessarily meet statutory thresholds, including pastoral information about pupils.
-Safeguarding software is used by the College to record and track concerns about pupils’ well-being, as well as pupil and staff activity on the College’s intranet and when using Chromebooks.
+Safeguarding software is used by the College to record and track concerns about pupils’ well-being, as well as pupil and staff activity on College devices.

 Finally, in accordance with Data Protection Law, some of the College’s processing activity is carried out on its behalf by third parties, such as IT systems, web developers or cloud storage providers.
 This is always subject to contractual assurances that personal data will be kept securely and only in accordance with the College’s specific directions